-- 4.3 Measurements on national and international sections - 4.3.1 Data test measurements should be made on the separate national and international sections and in both directions of transmission to ensure that each section meets the specified performance standards.
-A test period of one hour for each section is desirable. - Note Data test results are possibly affected by the traffic load of the routes in question and where practicable, Administrations may wish to take this into account when scheduling data tests. - 4.3.2 Measurements of national sections should be made between the link access points at the customer's premises and the line access points at the terminal international centre (TIC).
-Additionally measurements may be made on a loop basis, e.g. by providing a circuit loop at either the customer's premises or at the TIC.
+4.3 Measurements on national and international sections

+4.3.1 Data test measurements should be made on the separate national and international sections and in both directions of transmission to ensure that each section meets the specified performance standards.
+A test period of one hour for each section is desirable.

+Note - Data test results are possibly affected by the traffic load of the routes in question and where practicable, Administrations may wish to take this into account when scheduling data tests.

+4.3.2 Measurements of national sections should be made between the link access points at the customer's premises and the line access points at the terminal international centre (TIC).
+Additionally measurements may be made by providing a circuit loopback at either the customer's premises or at the TIC.
 This will allow checks around the loop from either location as convenient.

+When an international section includes a satellite link then it may be possible to perform RF loopback measurements, including the up/down link of the satellite, if such measurements are allowed by the satellite transponder configuration, i.e., if the earth station can monitor its own transmission.
+Such loopback measurements made from the customer premises, the TIC or from the earth station should be kept for reference purposes.

-Where the international section includes a satellite link then it may be possible to provide a loop at the satellite itself (by remote control) enabling data checks to be made around the complete national section and the looped satellite facility to provide reference measurements for maintenance.
-Loop measurements must only be additional to the unidirectional measurements. - 4.3.3 The test access arrangements should be such that no part of the link is excluded from the test. - 4.3.4 The exact point of access to the link for the tests will depend on the particular terminating equipment used on each section. - 4.3.5 For the international section, measurements are made between the terminal international centres (TIC). - 4.3.6 For the case of a satellite single-channel-per-carrier (SCPC) section in which the SCPC modems provide forward error correction (FEC), line-up and maintenance measurements should normally be carried out with the FEC switched out.
-This will ensure that the section meets basic requirements without protection and that the FEC facility is not masking transmission impairments. - 4.3.7 It may be necessary to switch in the FEC to meet the international section and the end-to-end limits specified in Tables 1/M.1370 to 4/M.1370; but the data transmission performance should be recorded with the facility switched both in and out to enable subsequent comparisons with the results obtained during maintenance. - 4.3.8 The limits that apply to the section measurements are given in the Tables 1/M.1370 and 2/M.1370.
+Loopback measurements must be additional to unidirectional measurements and should not be substituted for, or compared directly with, the end-to-end measurements.

+4.3.3 The test access arrangements should be such that no part of the link is excluded from the test.

+4.3.4 The exact point of access to the link for the tests will depend on the particular terminating equipment used on each section.

+4.3.5 For the international section, measurements are made between the terminal international centres (TIC).

+4.3.6 For the case of a satellite single-channel-per-carrier (SCPC) section in which the SCPC modems provide forward error correction (FEC), line-up and maintenance measurements should normally be carried out with the FEC facility switched out.
+This will ensure that the section meets basic requirements without protection and that the FEC facility is not masking transmission impairments.

+4.3.7 It may be necessary to switch in the FEC facility to meet the international section and the end-to-end limits specified in Tables 1/M.1370 to 4/M.1370, but during initial line-up, it is desirable to obtain a measure of data transmission performance with the FEC facility switched both in and out.
+However, due to modem design, it may not always be possible to obtain measurements with the FEC facility disabled.
+In other cases it may be necessary to artificially degrade the link to obtain a measure of the difference in link performance with the FEC facility switched in and out.
+Measurements and measurement methods should be retained as benchmarks for subsequent comparisons with results obtained during maintenance.

-Limits for bit error ratio on national or international sections of international 48-64 kbit/s data transmission links
+Limits for bit error ratio on national or international sections of international 48-64 kbit/s data transmission links ^{a)}

-Data rate (kbit/s) Each nat tional section Internat ional section Bit error ratio Permitted number of errors in 15 min Bit error ratio Permitted number of errors in 15 min 48 1 × 10 -6 43 1×10^{-7} 4 50 1×10^{-6} 1×10^{-6} 45 1×10^{-7} 4 56 1×10^{-6} 1×10^{-6} 50 1×10^{-7} 5 64 1×10^{-6} 58 $ \begin{array}{r} 1 \times 10^{-7} \\ 1 \times 10^{-7} \\ 1 \times 10^{-7} \\ 1 \times 10^{-7} \end{array} $ 6
+Data rate (kbit/s) Each national section International section

+Bit error ratio Permitted number of errors in 15 min Bit error ratio Permitted number of errors in 15 min

+48 1×10^{-6} 43 1×10^{-7} .
+4

+50 1×10^{-6} 45 1×10^{-7} 4

+56 1×10^{-6} 50 1×10^{-7} 5

+64 1×10^{-6} 58 1×10^{-7} .
+6